Race Horses: After Race Horses

-Gwion Llewelyn has been the drummer for Yr Ods and performs live with Aldous Harding, Baxter Dury, Meilyr Jones, Alys Williams and others.
+Gwion Llewelyn has been the drummer for Yr Ods and performs live with Aldous Harding, Baxter Dury, Meilyr Jones, Alys Williams, Georgia Ruth and others.
 He and Mali Llywelyn both play with Villagers.

 Alun Gaffey continues solo as a singer-songwriter.
 His self-titled debut album came out in 2016 and was nominated for that year's Welsh Music Prize.
-His second album will be released in 2020.
+His second album Llyfrau Hanes was released in 2020.
+In 2024 he started releasing music with a new project, GAFF.

-Dylan Hughes played with the band Endaf Gremlin (2013-2014).
-He now fronts the band Ynys.
+Dylan Hughes played with the band Endaf Gremlin (2013–2014).
+Since 2018 he has been leading the band Ynys.

 Meilyr Jones played bass with Neon Neon on their 2013 live shows supporting the album Praxis Makes Perfect.
 He's also collaborated on the Cousins project with Euros Childs, their album released in 2012, and with Stealing Sheep.
 In 2010-2011 he was involved with Cate Le Bon on the Yoke project.
 He released his debut solo single, Refugees/Birds, on Moshi Moshi Records in August 2015, and his debut full album, 2013, came out the following March.
 In November 2016, the album won the 2015-2016 Welsh Music Prize.